Last Updated on July 28, 2026 by Daniel Globe

 Although the London Underground may be faster for long distances, the London bus system offers a scenic and flexible way to explore the city at street level.
 When you hop on a bus, you get a unique view of London’s streets, landmarks, and neighborhoods that you’d miss underground.

-To make the most of your trip, check bus routes in advance using Transport for London’s (TfL) website or apps.
+To make the most of your trip, check bus routes in advance using Transport for London’s (TfL) Journey Planner.
 This helps you plan which buses to take and where to switch lines.

 Plan your journey ahead with TfL’s website or apps to easily navigate bus routes and connections.

 Bus schedules vary, but most London buses run frequently throughout the day and night, making it easy to travel anytime.
-Remember, buses don’t accept cash, so use an Oyster card or contactless payment for a hassle-free ride.
+Remember, buses don’t accept cash, so use an Oyster card or contactless payment for a hassle-free ride — a single bus or tram fare is £1.75, capped at £5.25 a day.

 As you travel, listen for announcements or watch digital displays to know your stops.
 Guiding through the London bus system not only saves money but lets you soak in the city’s vibrant atmosphere firsthand.